erogenousbeef-zz/BigReactors/Roadmap.md

 -------------------------------
 - (0.2.5A - IN DEV) Redstone interface block
 - Redstone/Rednet output setting: Stored power level
+- Computercraft: Reactor Peripheral Interface block & code - should be super easy
 - Allow different types of blocks inside reactor, e.g. iron blocks and TE cryotheum liquids
-- Finish the RTG for mid/early-game power.
-Refactor the TE framework to operate via composition.
+- UI: Add a visual temperature gauge to the controller
+- UI: Fix the energy bars to use a redstone-like texture

 TODO - 0.3: The Coolant Update
 ------------------------------